iFadey/backbone-arch/README.md

-backbone-arch
+Backbone.js Architecture
 =============

-Architecture for complex Backbone.js app
+Architecture for complex Backbone.js app.
+It's contains two modules.
+First is Flickr search module and other is dummy ModuleX.